 - At Fort Hood, head to Copeland Soldiers Service Center.

-- At Fort Bragg, go to Reception Company.
+- At Fort Bragg, go to the Reception Company.

 - At Joint Base Lewis-McChord, both airmen and soldiers report to Waller Hall.

-- At Naval Station Norfolk, Marines and sailors go to the NSN Administration Office at Building N-26.
+- At Naval Station Norfolk, Marines and sailors go to the Naval Station Norfolk Administration Office at building N-26.

 - At Joint Base San Antonio, all service members and contractors report to the Joint Personnel Processing Center.